ArchNet-1/ModuleShadow/README.md

 [OPTIONAL]

-By default every text is on the format "key_", if you want to complete this module, add Module Translate and follow the module instuction.
+By default every text is on the format "key_", if you want to complete this module, add Module Localization and follow the module instuction.

 <!-- CONTACT -->
 ## Contact